Fernap/UberASMTool/assets/readme.txt

    quiet: Only error messages are displayed
    off:   Basic information about progress is also displayed
-   on:    Extra information is displayed, such as individual library/resource file progress, and a more detailed breakdown of total insert size
+   on:    Extra information is displayed, such as individual library/
+          resource file progress, and a more detailed breakdown of total insert size
-   debug: Even more detailed information is displayed for debugging purposes.
+   debug: Even more detailed information is displayed for debugging
+          purposes.
 Also prevents UAT from deleting temporary files in asm/work/

  - rom: <ROM file>